official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 it does not produce rapid or decisive results; it is resource-intensive, requiring constant diplomatic effort and a significant military presence; and it is not always

-311 Blair T. A Journey.
+[^311]: Blair T. A Journey.
 Hutchinson, 2010.
-312 Joint Memorandum Secretary of State for Foreign and Commonwealth Affairs and the Secretary of State for Defence, 17 May 1999, ‘Iraq: Future Strategy’.
+[^312]: Joint Memorandum Secretary of State for Foreign and Commonwealth Affairs and the Secretary of

 175